 We assess our impact as part of our commitment to ensure we make a positive, lasting difference on the lives of children, young people and families we support.

-- Our Ofsted Outstanding Play provision provided over 200 4 to 12 year olds with subsidised, after-school and holiday play provision – driving children’s development and supporting low-income households.
+- Our Ofsted Outstanding Play provision provided over 250 4-12 year olds with subsidised, after-school and holiday play provision – driving children’s development and supporting low-income households.

-- Our Youth Team engaged over 500 11 to 19 year olds through open-access, in-school and detached youth work – building at-risk young people’s skills and confidence, and helping forge positive relationships.
+- Our Youth Team engaged over 500, 11-19 year olds through open-access, in-school and detached youth work – building at-risk young people’s skills and confidence, and helping forge positive relationships.

-- Belsize Community Library was open 3 days a week and welcomed on average 100 people a day.
-We have 1,250 members of which 25% are children and we loaned around 130 books a month.
+- Belsize Community Library was open 3 days a week and welcomed on average 10,000 visitors annually.
 We ran regular activities and the programme has since been updated to support our new objective to help everyone in the neighbourhood read, create and connect.

 We pride ourselves on our commitment to best practice, both within our work, and in the work of our partners across Camden.
 We apply the ‘AMBIT’ (Adaptive Mentalisation-Based Integrative Treatment) methodologies developed by The Anna Freud National Centre.
 This framework supports better communication, learning and the application of evidence in our work with young people, and in communication with colleagues, partners and others.